tari-project/tari/RFC/src/RFC-0150_Wallets.md

 ### Key responsibilities

-The wallet software is responsible for constructing and negotiating [transaction]s for transferring and receiving [tari coin]s on the Base Layer.
+The wallet software is responsible for constructing and negotiating [transaction]s for transferring and receiving [Tari coin]s on the Base Layer.
 It should also provide functionality to generate, store and recover a master seed key and derived cryptographic key pairs that can be used for Base Layer addresses and signing of transactions.

 ### Details of functionality